-- Must be enrolled as a regular student in an eligible program. - Be working toward a graduate degree. - Be a U.S. citizen or eligible non-citizen. - Have a valid Social Security Number. - Not owe a refund on a Federal Grant or have been approved for the Fresh Start Initiative Program with the Department of Education. - Maintain a Satisfactory Academic Progress. - Must not have adverse credit history to be approved for a PLUS loan. - Provide all verification or required documents requested by the Financial Aid Office. - Submit all documentation required for admission.
+- Must be enrolled as a regular student in an eligible program.

+- Be working toward a graduate degree.

+- Be a U.S. citizen or eligible non-citizen.

+- Have a valid Social Security Number.

+- Not owe a refund on a Federal Grant or have been approved for the Fresh Start Initiative Program with the Department of Education.

+- Maintain a Satisfactory Academic Progress. - Must not have adverse credit history to be approved for a PLUS loan. - Provide all verification or required documents requested by the Financial Aid Office. - Submit all documentation required for admission.

-Important Note: The Institution complies fully with the Privacy Rights of Parents and Students https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
+Important Note: The Institution complies fully with the Privacy Rights of Parents and Students Act of I974 (Title IV of the U.S. Public law 90-247) for more information regarding FERPA please visit https://www2.ed.gov/policy/gen/guid/fpco/fer pa/index.html.